submissionsbseg/p4nips/README.md

 - Offloads the computation from a general use machine (packet doesnt need to go through the TCP/IP stack)
-- Programmable ASIC switches (Tofino, Tomahawk, Trident, Teralynx, etc) are fast as fuck to process a packet (some tens of cycles at most), compared to a software switch or IDS.
+- Programmable ASIC switches (Tofino, Tomahawk, Trident, Teralynx, etc) are real fast to process a packet (some tens of cycles at most), compared to a software switch or IDS.
 - Has little impact on the latency on the network flow compared to traditional IPSs